Mazgan

-Mazgan (مزگان, also Romanized as Mazgān and Mozgān; also known as Mazqān, Mozhgan, and Mozjān) is a village in Khurheh Rural District, in the Central District of Mahallat County, Markazi Province, Iran.
-At the 2006 census, its population was 15, in 6 families.
+Mazgan (مزگان) (Note: Also romanized as Mazgān and Mozgān; also known as Mazqān, Mozhgan, and Mozjān) is a village in Khurheh Rural District of the Central District in Mahallat County, Markazi province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 15 in six households.
+The following census in 2011 counted seven people in four households.
+The 2016 census measured the population of the village as 10 people in four households.